 Ramsay has been committed to public service since his days as a Vista Volunteer, helping to establish an urban Indian Center in Milwaukee, Wisconsin, followed by 12 years as a Legal Aid lawyer representing low-income clients.
 As more of the class action and other litigation focused on policy change, he transitioned to spend 12 years working for local elected officials in Portland and Multnomah County, serving as Chief of Staff to a City Commissioner and overseeing the establishment of the non-profit community development sector.
 In subsequent years, he founded and later served for 13 years as Executive Director of the Community Housing Fund, a non-profit housing trust fund in Washington County.
 He retired three years ago, but continues to serve on several non-profit and governmental boards.
 He continues to seek opportunities to influence efforts to connect housing to health care, identify new sources of funding to expand the supply of affordable homes, and find time to spend with his two grandsons and travel the world.

-Joel Fischer – Board Member
+Alan Campbell – Board Member